 - in a variety of contexts so children can learn about the different ways these concepts are used in different situations (places and times).

-Here’s an extract from the resource of the concept of ‘frightened’ in action, including examples of simple, compound and complex sentences using ‘frightened’:
+Here’s an extract from the resource of the concept of ‘angry’ in action, including examples of simple, compound and complex sentences using ‘angry’: